thanglaptop/OnlineTest/README.md

 - In Challenge 1, I use the MVC structure to build the app.
 The model folder contains the models, the controller is MainActivity, and the views are in the res/layout folder.
 - To build and run the app, first, you have to clone the project from GitHub.
 Then, open Challenge1 with Android Studio and run the app.
 - The difficulty I encountered was that this was my first time using the Kotlin language, so mistakes were inevitable.
-I also realized that the JSON responses returned by the API didn’t necessarily require models.
-I initially planned to create a model for the API that retrieves currency exchange rates, but I felt it wasn’t necessary, so I didn’t implement it.
 - As for the interface, I designed it to be as intuitive and smooth as possible.
 I hope you can review and provide feedback.
 - Link to a demo video: https://drive.google.com/file/d/1eV_Vq5fxnqfNkkHyW69IW9y5alg0vAm5/view?usp=drivesdk